SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/SearchEngine/SearchEngine.md

 ---
-title: SearchEngine
+title: crmscript_ref_SearchEngine
-path: /EJScript/Classes/SearchEngine
+description: SearchEngine
-intellisense: 1
+intellisense: Void.SearchEngine
-classref: 1
+so.topic: reference
 ---

 The SearchEngine is originally made for searching and fetching data from the eJournal database.
 Thereby its name.